norcalli/nvim-base16.lua/README.md

   -- some colors
 }

-vim.opt.bg = "dark" -- this can be either dark or light
+M.type = "dark" -- this can be either dark or light

 M = require("base46").override_theme(M, "atheme")